Abstract

 R

-Prevention of biliary complication in radiofrequency ablation for hepatocellular carcinoma—cooling effect by endoscopic nasobiliary drainage tube
+, et al. Prevention of biliary complication in radiofrequency ablation for hepatocellular carcinoma—cooling effect by endoscopic nasobiliary drainage tube.

 Eur J Radiol